la-ots/pelican/docs/foundation/layout-grid.md

 ## Special Note

-Pelican uses `container-fluid` rather than `container` to better accomodate fluid sizing.
+Pelican defaults tp `container-fluid` rather than `container` to better accomodate fluid sizing.
+This allows full-width use of the screen.

 * `.container-fluid` sets width at 100% on all breakpoints, which allows it to use to maximum screen width available to its parent element
 * `.container` sets a maximum width at preset breakpoints, which makes it less flexible as a child element